prominus/NewEnglandGardenLog/Plants/Vegetables/Peppers/NuMex Joe E. Parker Chile Anaheim Pepper.md

 **Plant Dimensions:** 24" to 30" tall

-**Variety Info:** 6"–8" long, 1½"–2" wide, thick-walled green peppers, turning to red when mature.
-Introduced in 1990, 'NuMex Joe E. Parker' is a fairly mild, Anaheim pepper at 500–2500 Scoville heat units.
+**Variety Info:** 6"–8" long, 1½"–2" wide, thick-walled green [[peppers]], turning to red when mature.
+Introduced in 1990, 'NuMex Joe E. Parker' is a fairly mild, Anaheim [[peppers|pepper]] at 500–2500 Scoville heat units.
 Developed at New Mexico State University, and named for one of the evaluators who helped with its selection.

 **Attributes:** Frost Sensitive, Good for Containers